-All of the ACC-Assisted Units will specifically be reserved for Chicago Housing Authority (CHA) households (the "ACC-Assisted Units").
-The following policies and procedures will apply to all applicants.
+The 46 units specifically be reserved for Chicago Housing Authority (CHA) households are referred to as the ACC-Assisted Units (the "ACC-Assisted Units").
+The 53 units subject to LIHTC Requirements but not reserved for CHA households, are referred to as the LIHTC Units ("LIHTC Units").
+The following policies and procedures will apply to all applicants screening for the Development.
 Management recognizes that there are additional rights and responsibilities for ACC-Assisted Unit applicants under the CHA Leaseholder Housing Choice and Relocation Rights Contract 10/1/99 ("RRC") and Chicago Housing Authority Admissions and Occupancy Policy.

 II.
-MARKETING PROCEDURES
+MARKETING PROCEDURES FOR ACC-ASSISTED UNITS